OpenADP/openadp/README.md

 The new device first calls ListValuts on all N servers, to see what vaults are available on which servers.
-The user is asked to pick an appropriate backup, e.g. an Android backup for an Android device, and an iOS backup for an iOS device.
+The user is asked to pick an appropriate backup, for example an Android backup for an Android device, and an iOS backup for an Apple device.
 The DID string should encode the information needed in a format that is TBD.

 Once the user picks a backup to restore, they are asked for their secret pin, or possibly an Android pattern if the user used their Android unlock pattern as